 If your RV doesn’t come with a built-in black tank flush system, it is possible to install one aftermarket.
 This type of after-market option comes in many shapes and sizes.
 Some can be attached to the dump pipe and others require drilling a hole in your RV black water tank.

 Lastly, if you don’t have a manufacturer’s tank flush valve, and you don’t wish to add one to your tank yourself, you will need to employ a more manual method of RV black water tank cleaning.

-One of the more popular options, for an RV black tank cleaner, is to utilize a garden hose extension called an RV holding tank rinser.
-Camco makes a great model called the “Swivel Stik” that many RV owners swear by.
+One of the more popular options, for an RV black tank cleaner, is to utilize a garden hose extension called an RV holding tank rinser that goes down the toilet.
 This rinser is designed to spray water in multiple directions, in order to clean debris and tissue from the sides of your RV black water tank.

 6. Portable RV Waste Tanks

 If you camp in the same spot for long periods of time without sewer hookups, you may find it necessary to take advantage of a portable RV waste tank.

 These waste tanks allow you to empty the contents of your black and grey water tanks into an external tank, which you can then transport to a dump station.
 RV portable waste tanks usually have wheels and a handle, so they can easily be pulled across the campground for dumping.

 It is important to realize that if you use a portable RV waste tank, you should take the same care to clean and flush it, as you do with the onboard RV black water tank.

 Frequently Asked Questions about RV Black Water Tanks!

 To close out this post, a few frequently asked questions — and their answers!